qafedev/qafe-platform/README.md

 ## Checking out from git

-First create a directory in which you going to develop
+First create a directory in which you're going to develop

-(for example on a Mac if username is johndoe: /Users/johndoe/develop/qafe/)
+(for example, on a Mac, if your username is johndoe: /Users/johndoe/develop/qafe/)

 ```
 mkdir -p /Users/johndoe/develop/qafe/